 “Upset stomach” is one of the most common problems that veterinarians see.
 Although there are many illnesses that can cause vomiting and diarrhea the most common cause is table food.
 That’s right table food.
 I know what you are going to say; “Not my dog Dr. Miller, ‘Buddy’ has been getting table food ever since he was a puppy.
 His stomach is tough.”
 It only takes one time, so feeding your dog table food is like rolling the dice on a potential problem.

 What is table food?
 Table food is defined by most veterinarians as “people food”.
 The disclaimer; there is some people food that’s “ok” to feed.
 However, most table food should be avoided.

 Plain skinless boiled chicken/turkey breast

 Vegetables (avoid onions and garlic)

 All dairy products (large servings)

 Grapes and Raisins

 The other reason why table food should be avoided, and acceptable people food be fed in small quantities is it can contribute to your pet becoming overweight.
-What seems like only a small amount to us is a rather large quantity to them.
+What seems like only a small amount to us, can be a relatively large quantity to your pet.
 Table food is one on the leading causes of pet obesity.
 Studies in veterinary medicine demonstrate that being overweight can lead to multiple health problems such as diabetes, arthritis, heat stroke and shorten their life expectancy.

 I encourage you to discuss your pet’s diet with your veterinarian.
 Nutrition is a very important part of our practice, and your pet’s health.
-The moral of the story: “pet food is for pets, and people food is for people.”
-Following that simple adage will help your pet have a healthy life, and avoid extra trips to hospital.
+Avoiding table food will help your pet have a healthy life, and avoid extra trips to hospital.